 DevOps and Automation

 The software development lifecycle (SDLC) has undergone a drastic transformation.
-Traditional waterfall development required integration and deployment at pre-determined release schedules, that allowed a manually governed integration and deployment process.
-The overall cycle time was also large, typically in months.
-Digital products developed today need to respond to changing user needs rapidly, and the development to deployment cycle can be as short as days or even hours.
-On the other hand, most digital products are developed in the form of micro services, that involve many more tasks for integration and deployment.
+Traditional waterfall development required integration and deployment at pre-determined release schedules, which allowed a manually governed integration and deployment process.
+The overall cycle time was also large, typically measured in months.
+Digital products developed today need to respond rapidly to changing user needs, and the journey from development to deployment cycle can be as short as days or even hours.
+On the other hand, most digital products are developed in the form of microservices, that involve many more tasks for integration and deployment.
 It is near impossible to manage such a complex and demanding process manually.

 The DevOps CoE provides support for:

 - CI/CD Strategy

 - Infrastructure Planning